DanielDeenik/Delphi/NOTEBOOKS_README.md

    python -m trading_ai.cli.dashboard_cli
    ```

-2. Open your browser and navigate to `http://localhost:8080/colab`
+2. Open your browser and navigate to `http://localhost:6000/colab`

 3. Select a notebook from the list to view it

+4. To view all notebooks in tabs, click on "View All Notebooks" at the bottom of the list or navigate to `http://localhost:6000/colab/all`

 ## Notebook Templates